 A. If your claim was denied, you might be able to challenge the insurance company’s decision.
-However, it is not recommend you challenge the claim denial without the representation of a knowledgeable work comp attorney, chemical exposure attorney Sacramento, delayed claim lawyer Sacramento or a Sacramento denied claim attorneys at Sacramento Workers’ Compensation Attorney Group.
-For many years throughout the area, they have helped workers get full benefits for a workplace accident, even after initially being denied.
-They will use their extensive pool of resources to show the insurance company why their decision should be overturned.
+However, it is not recommend you challenge the claim denial without the representation of a knowledgeable work comp attorney.
+Whether you need a competent delayed claim lawyer in Sacramento or one of Sacramento’s leading denied claim attorneys, Sacramento Workers’ Compensation Attorney Group is where you can seek support and assistance.
+We have been helping workers throughout the area get full benefits for workplace accidents, even after initially being denied.
+We will use our extensive pool of resources to show the insurance company why their initial decision should be overturned.

 Q. Can I go to my own doctor for medical treatment?

-A. Yes, however, you must have informed your employer of the decision to see your doctor in the advent of an injury before the injury occurred.
-If you did not inform your employer of your decision prior to the injury occurring, you’ll need to see a doctor who is in your employer’s insurance carrier network.
-It’s important to note: if your employer failed to notify you of your right to choose a doctor ahead of time or failed to inform you of your work comp rights, the law allows you to see your own doctor.
+A. Yes, however, you must inform your employer of the decision to see your own doctor in case of an injury before an injury occurs.
+If you did not inform your employer of your decision prior to the injury, you’ll need to see a doctor who is in your employer’s insurance carrier network.
+It’s important to note: if your employer has failed to notify you of your right to choose a doctor ahead of time or failed to inform you of your work comp rights, the law allows you to see your own doctor.

 Q. What’s the best way to contact your law group?

-A. You can contact our law group by calling 916-246-6007 or by submitting a contact form.
-When you call, a friendly member of our staff will set you up with an appointment to speak to a caring work comp lawyer at Sacramento Workers’ Compensation Attorney Group.
+A. You can contact our law group by calling (916) 246-6007 or by submitting a contact form.
+When you call, a helpful member of our staff will set you up with an appointment to speak to a longstanding work comp lawyer at Sacramento Workers’ Compensation Attorney Group.
 All of the experienced work injury attorneys we work with offer free, no hassle consultations and wont’ ask you for a dime until you get benefits.
 Why wait to contact our law group when help may be only one phone call away?